Dom-Roth/Various-Computer-Craft-Scripts/README.md

 * ToDo Application with external monitor support
 * Modification application for the ToDo Application
 * Turtle program that builds a square was mostly used for fences

-APPLICATIONS LIKE THE PASSWORD SCRIPT MIGHT CONTAIN SECURITY VULNERABILITIES, USE WITH CAUTION